-The schools will plan, deliver and monitor services against how well outcomes have been met, including, but not limited to:
+The academy will plan, deliver and monitor services against how well outcomes have been met, including, but not limited to:

-- Improved educational progress and outcomes for pupils with SEND. - Increasing the identification of pupils with SEND prior to school entry.
+- Improved educational progress and outcomes for pupils with SEND. - Increasing the identification of pupils with SEND prior to academy entry.